 Is Google News Biased?

 To return to the question of bias in Google News, does Donald Trump have a point?
-The PJ Media article that sparked the controversy is deeply flawed and entirely unrepresentative, so the question remains unanswered.
+The PJ Media article that sparked the controversy is deeply flawed and entirely unrepresentative, but there are other sources that point towards a left-leaning bias in Google News:

-Simply looking at Google News search results and evaluating their diversity of opinion is also a dangerous approach, because it fails to look at the underlying dependencies that go in to creating that result in the first place: the technological demands placed on news publishers, the skill of individual journalists to optimise their articles for Google News, the ability of news organisations to break stories and set the news agenda, and of course the editorial decisions that have gone in to Google’s ranking algorithms.
+Yet simply looking at Google News search results and evaluating their diversity of opinion is a dangerous approach, because it fails to look at the underlying dependencies that go in to creating that result in the first place: the technological demands placed on news publishers, the skill of individual journalists to optimise their articles for Google News, and the ability of news organisations to break stories and set the news agenda.

 And we can’t leave out the fact that Google openly admits to making editorial decisions in Google News.
 Yes, actual people choosing stories to show up for trending topics.
 From its own relevant support documentation on curation: